anamarine/NLPHandsOn/README.md

 # Instructions to run the deliverable

 Two options are provided to check and run the project.
 Both options contain the same code.
+It is important that the application file is run in the same directory that the data folder, which contains the ```reviews.csv``` file.

 ## Option 1.
 R script
 The R script,  ```NLPDeliverable.R```, can be easily executed in an IDE like RStudio.